 The digital zombie babies are here

 In the small, N.H. town where I grew up and where I’m spending the last, beautiful days of summer, I order a black bean burger at a new cafe and take a seat by the front door.
-I watch a young child, perhaps four years old, sleepwalk like a little zombie to his table without once looking up from his handheld device, his mother steering him with one hand on his shoulder.
+I watch a young child, perhaps four years old, sleepwalk like a little zombie to his table without once looking up from his handheld device.
+His mother steers him to the table with one hand on his shoulder.
 Once seated, he continues to pore over his device.

 I peruse the news feed on my iphone and read that 50 employees of a Wisconsin-based company have said yes to having radio-frequency chips surgically implanted in their hands.

-Later, my innkeeper, Rita, says, “Hey Alice, you need Square.”
+Later, back at the bed and breakfast I’m staying at, the innkeeper, Rita, says, “Hey Alice, you need Square.”
 She shows me how she inserts a small square attachment into her mobile phone, enabling it to accept credit card payments so she can book guests at the inn anytime, anywhere – like when she’s visiting her daughter in NY.

 Mental health professionals are noting we need an Off button from the constant connectivity.